theodorosploumis/drupal-best-practices/README.md

 #### 4.4 Drupal scaffolding
 - Avoid using the [Drupal core composer.json](http://cgit.drupalcode.org/drupal/tree/composer.json) file as the main composer.json file.
 You may have conflicts when updating drupal core.
-- Use the official [drupal/recommended-project](https://github.com/drupal/recommended-project) for Drupal initial build except if the hosting provider proposes a different method (eg a redy to use composer.json file).
+- Use the official [drupal/recommended-project](https://github.com/drupal/recommended-project) for Drupal initial build except if the hosting provider proposes a different method (eg a ready to use composer.json file).
 - Use only 1 custom `settings.php` that includes environment specific additional settings files.
 Track the settings.php file on git but not the additional settings files.
 - Try to keep important Drupal settings on the settings.php additional files (eg enabled development modules, caching options, php ini settings etc) and not on the database.
 - Settings.php and additional files should work on a CI system and they should be "platform agnostic".